crosser/loctrkd/README.md

 that supports multiple types of trackers.

-When powered up, the module makes TCP connection to the configured (via SMS) server, identifies itself (with IMEI) in the first message, and continues to send periodic messages with location and other status updates.
+When powered up, the module makes TCP connection to the configured (via SMS) server, identifies itself (with IMEI), and continues to send periodic messages with location and other status updates.
 Some of these messages require a response from the server.
-In particular, when the module has no GPS coverage, it sends information about nearby GSM+ cell towers and WiFi access points, to which the server is expected to respond with a message containing approximate location derived from this data.
+In particular, when zx303 has no GPS coverage, it sends information about nearby GSM+ cell towers and WiFi access points, to which the server is expected to respond with a message containing approximate location derived from this data.
 To do that, the server may need to consult with